 - Profile type as Templates.

-- Provide a Name of the profile: Create Local admin on all devices.
+- Basics Tab: Provide a Name and Description of the policy.

-- Click on Add button to add OMA-URI settings and provide below details:
+- Configuration settings: Click on the Add button to add OMA-URI settings and provide the following:

 - Name: Create Local User Account